kaktusas2598/Vigilant/README.md

 #### Supported features:

- * OpenGL and optional SDL (only 2D) rendering
+ * SDL2 2D rendering (OpenGL support will be coming later)
- * Finite State Machine to Load Game States from XML file
+ * Finite State Machine and state loading from XML file
  * Keyboard and Mouse input handling with SDL2
  * Window and GL context handling with SDL2
  * GLSL shader program loading
- * Texture loading (With stb_image.h)
+ * Texture loading (With stb_image.h and SDL2_image)
+ * Menu buttons with callbacks

 #### Planned feature list: